Chitak985/PromisedWorlds-chitak-s-work/docs/README.md

 - Added a config for KSP Community Fixes to automatically disable the stock maneuver tool, as this caused game crashes when changing SOIs.
 Thanks Matt Lowne for catching this!

 ## Wiki
-More information about the Star Systems and anything other regarding Promised Worlds is up on our [Wiki](https://github.com/PromisedWorlds/PromisedWorlds/wiki), check it out! :D
+More information about the Star Systems and anything other regarding Promised Worlds is up on our [Wiki](https://github.com/PromisedWorlds/PromisedWorlds/wiki).